2014 FIFA World Cup Group A: Brazil vs Mexico

 The two teams had met in 38 previous matches, including three times in the FIFA World Cup group stage, all won by Brazil (1950: 4–0; 1954: 5–0; 1962: 2–0).
 Their most recent meeting was in the 2013 FIFA Confederations Cup group stage, won by Brazil 2–0.

 Mexican goalkeeper Guillermo Ochoa made four outstanding saves to deny Brazil.
 In the first half, he saved a header from Neymar tight to his right to push the ball around the post, and blocked a close-range effort from Paulinho.
 In the second half, he saved a low shot from Neymar and a late point-blank header from Thiago Silva.

-This was the first time since the 1970 FIFA World Cup that the host team drew 0–0 in the group stage.
+This was the first time since the 1970 FIFA World Cup that the host team drew 0–0 in the group stage (in the case, the own Mexico, in the opening match of the respective tournament, an 0-0 draw with Soviet Union).
 Mexico became the first team from outside UEFA or CONMEBOL to take a point from Brazil in the World Cup.